 General Medical and Preventative Health Care

-Our doctors and Nurse Practitioner can provide a full range of general practice consultations.
+Our doctors can provide a full range of general practice consultations.
 We allocate 15 minutes for consultations which is in general enough time to deal with one major or two minor issues.
 If you have a number of complex issues, you will need to book a double appointment.
 We do our best to run to time but the unpredictable nature of our work means that sometimes there may be a wait.

 Personal Health Checks

 We recommend that from time to time you should have a personal health check.
 Early detection of medical problems usually results in better health long term.
 Please indicate to reception that you require a 30 minute wellness check when you book in.
 During this time we will talk to you about your lifestyle, review your family medical history and question you on a range of symptoms.
 You will have a comprehensive examination and in many cases you will have a blood test.
 We are particularly interested in identifying and treating risk factors for heart disease, stroke and some cancers.
 People over 50 are encouraged to have a wellness check yearly.
 It is also worth having at least 2 checks in your 30s and 40s, particularly if you have a family history of medical problems.
 Please click on the link for personal health check questionnaire, print it, complete it and bring it to your consultation.